-Head of Research Area 2 – Principal Investigator, Chair for Genome Stability in Ageing and Disease
+Head of Research Area 2, Institute for Genome Stability in Aging and Disease, Faculty of Medicine

 Our goals: Understanding the fundamentals of the aging process is essential for developing new therapies.
 It is well-known that cancer can be the result of DNA damage.
 Schumacher’s team recently discovered mechanisms through which the entire body responds to DNA damage in specific cells.
 The organism increases its chances of survival by complex systemic physiological changes.
 The Schumacher group aims to investigate the regulation of these systematic responses to genome damage.
 The ultimate goal is to support the development of novel therapies for aging-associated diseases and rare progeroid syndromes.